 Please review these guidelines when buying your ticket and on the day of your visit.
 We recognize that circumstances may change at any moment as a result of updated public health guidelines, but we remain committed to providing you with the best Museum experience possible.

 BUYING YOUR TICKET

 - Please buy your ticket online in advance when possible.
-Mobile tickets will be sent to you following your ticket purchase, please print or display these tickets on your mobile device upon arrival at the museum.
+Mobile tickets will be sent to you following your purchase.
+Please print or display these tickets on your mobile device upon arrival at the museum.

 PREPARING FOR YOUR VISIT

 - Ensure you have received your mobile tickets in your email before your visit.
-If you have not received your mobile tickets or if you require further assistance, please email us at [email protected]
+If you have not received your mobile tickets or if you require further assistance, please email us at firstname.lastname@example.org

 - We strongly recommend you bring only essential items with you to the Museum.
 Bulky coats, bags larger than 30x40 inches (76x102 centimetres), briefcases, backpacks, umbrellas, selfie sticks, and tripods are prohibited in the galleries.
 Strollers and soft, front-facing baby carriers are permitted.

 WHILE YOU'RE HERE

 - Limited coat check is available.
 If you need to leave personal items in your car, keep them safely stored in the trunk or otherwise hidden from view.
 The Museum does not accept responsibility for the loss or theft of visitors’ personal items.

-- Sanitize your hands as soon as you arrive inside the Museum, and wash them frequently during your visit.
-Hand-sanitizer stations can be found throughout the Museum.
+- We recommend sanitizing your hands as soon as you arrive inside the Museum and washing them frequently during your visit.
+Hand sanitizer stations can be found throughout the Museum.